mrjaypeasmith/BE-School/README.md

 User's should be able to:

-1. View the website responsively on any device [x]
+- [x] View the website responsively on any device
-2. Request a demo class [ ]
+- [ ] Request a demo class
-3. Contact the management team [x]
+- [x] Contact the management team via LinkedIn
-3. Get an overview of the classes on offer [x]
+- [x] Get an overview of the classes on offer
-4. Students / teachers can login to the portal [ ]
+- [ ] Students / teachers can login to the portal
-5. Find our blog [ ]
+- [x] Users can Find our blog
-6. Connect with us on social media [ ]
+- [ ] Connect with us on social media
+- [ ] See Testimonials
-7. See Testimonials [ ]
+- [ ] See companies we work with

 ## How this site was built